 Eastbourne College founded

 Established with the help of the Duke of Devonshire as an independent school 'for the sons of noblemen and gentlemen'.
-It now caters for the education of almost 600 boys and girls, about half of whom are borders.
+It now caters for the education of over 600 boys and girls, about half of whom are boarders.

 The New Sewage Outfall